Lay it to Heart

 Conclusion

 God said eating pork was a sin.
-Jesus didn't eat pork.
+Jesus Christ didn't eat pork.
 The apostle Peter didn't eat pork.
 The other apostles didn't eat pork.
 Eating pork is a stumbling block to the Jews and Muslims.
-As a Christian do you care if the Jews and Muslims repent of their sins and trust in Jesus as their saviour?
+As a Christian do you care if the Jews and Muslims repent of their sins and trust in Jesus as their savour?
 Many eat pork because they lack faith in God.
 They won't obey God unless they understand the reason.
 Those with faith in God obey him whether they understand it or not.
+Other people just don't know.
+They were taught their whole life the wrong way.
+We should teach the right way.
 Eating pork is something that is against God's commandments.
 Eating people is wrong.
 So is eating pork.

 Home